ualib/agda-algebras/README.md

 ## Contributing instructions

 Pull requests with corrections are welcome.

-Try to follow the [standard Lean commit conventions](https://github.com/leanprover/lean/blob/master/doc/commit_convention.md), but don't let aherence to strict conventions discourage you from contributing.

 If you have questions about whether a change will be considered helpful, please [send an email William DeMeo](mailto:williamdemeo@gmail.com).